Wednesday, May 27, 2009

 In about 1830 Lydia married George McCollum.
 They both appear as original landowners in Fayette County, Alabama.
 Lydia and George moved to Tippah County with the rest of the Box Family in about 1838.

-Lydia Box McCollum and her husband, George McCollum, sued her brother, Grief Johnson Box, over the mishandling of their father, Michael Box's, estate.
+Lydia Box McCollum and her husband, George, sued her brother, Grief Johnson Box, over the mishandling of their father Michael Box's estate.
 Below are the first two pages of the 1847 Mississippi Supreme Court Case, McCullom vs Box.
 The complete case can be found online at Google Books.

 This entire book can be found on google books.